-The investment of the Fund in government securities is valued on the basis of rates published by MUFAP.
+The investments of the Fund in government securities are valued on the basis of rates published by MUFAP.

-Net gains and losses arising from changes in the fair value and on sale of financial assets carried at fair value through profit or loss are taken to the income statement.
+Net gains and losses arising from the changes in the fair value and on sale of financial assets carried at fair value through profit or loss are taken to the income statement.

-Net gains and losses arising from changes in fair value of available for sale financial assets are taken to other comprehensive income until these are derecognised or impaired.
-Upon derecognition, the cumulative gain or loss previously recognised in other comprehensive income is shown as part of net income for the year.
+Net gains and losses arising from the changes in the fair value of available for sale financial assets are taken to other comprehensive income until these are derecognised or impaired.
+At this time, the cumulative gain or loss previously recognised in other comprehensive income is shown as part of net income for the year.